Running a task (job)#

 run_results = myproject.run_function("train", inputs={"data": data_url})

-The first parameter in run_function is either the function name (in the project), or a function object if you want to use functions that you imported/created ad hoc, or modify a function spec, for example:
+The first parameter in run_function is either the function name (in the project), or a function object if you want to use functions that you imported/created or modify a function spec, for example:

 Run/simulate functions locally:

 Functions can also run and be debugged locally by using the local runtime or by setting the local=True parameter in the run() method (for batch functions).
+It is supported also in Jupyter notebooks.

 MLRun also supports iterative jobs that can run and track multiple child jobs (for hyperparameter tasks, AutoML, etc.).
 See Hyperparameter tuning optimization for details and examples.